-4.(1) This paragraph applies to determine whether a person is an exempt person for the purpose of carrying on any activity which constitutes probate activities.

-(2) The person ("E") is an exempt person if-

-- (a) E is an individual- - (b) E provides the probate activities at the direction and under the supervision of another individual ("P"), - (c) when E does so, P and E are connected, - (d) P is entitled to carry on the activity, and - (e) P is an Authorised Person in relation to the activity and takes responsibility for E.

-- (3) For the purposes of sub-paragraph (2), P and E are connected if- - (a) P is E's employer or a partner, director or shareholder in the firm or company which employs E, - (b) P is a fellow employee of E,

-(4) The person is exempt if the person is an individual who is entitled to apply for a grant under Rules of Court.
+- 4.(1) This paragraph applies to determine whether a person is an exempt person for the purpose of carrying on any activity which constitutes probate activities (subject to paragraph 7). - (2) The person ("E") is an exempt person if- - (a) E is an individual- - (b) E provides the probate activities at the direction and under the supervision of another individual ("P"), - (c) when E does so, P and E are connected, and - (d) P is entitled to carry on the activity, otherwise than by virtue of sub-paragraph (4). - (3) For the purposes of sub-paragraph (2), P and E are connected if- - (a) P is E's employer or a partner, director or shareholder in the firm or company which employs E, - (b) P is a fellow employee of E, - (4) The person is exempt if the person is an individual who is entitled to apply for a grant under Rules of Court.